 This pant rolls up to a standard crop length and also a shorter just-below-the-knee capri.
 While we often found ourselves using the lower crop on hot days, the higher capri option didn't really work that well.
-The rolled up fabric felt too bulky at that level, and wasn't a comfortable or practical option.
+The rolled up fabric felt too bulky at that level and wasn't a comfortable or practical option.
 These pants do not resist water well either, limiting their versatility further.
-It you are looking for a pant that gives you a variety of wear options and can also cross over to water sports, the Marmot Lobo's or The North Face Paramount 2.0 Convertible Pant - Women's are better options.
+If you are looking for a pant that gives you a variety of wear options and can also cross over to water sports, the Marmot Lobo's or The North Face Paramount 2.0 Convertible Pant are better options.

 REI advertises that this material "wicks moisture and dries fast."
 We'd agree with the former statement for sure.
 Only the Prana Sage Convertible - Women's felt more breathable than this model.
 This is a great summer hiking pant choice, particularly if you prefer to wear your pants long for tick or sun protection and/or don't like wearing convertible pants.

 We had no main durability issues with these pants over our testing period.
 Other user reviews mention that the material loses a bit of its "rebound" over time and the pants started to look a little saggy in the rear, which is a downside to having such a high percentage of Spandex blended in.
 This material is also very thin, and not abrasion resistant, so it won't hold up as well in the long term as the slightly thicker Marmot Lobo's or The North Face Paramount 2.0s will.